 A trade secret is confidential know-how that has value to the success of a business.
 By definition, it is any information that can be used in the operation of a business and that is sufficiently valuable and secret to afford an actual or potential economic advantage over others.
 Its value is derived from the heightened secrecy of the information.
 Once lost, it is lost forever.

-In contrast to the legal rights granted to patent holders (which require an inventor to disclose to the public how an invention works) owners of trade secrets can lose certain legal rights and remedies if they fail to maintain adequate safeguards, protections and confidentialilty restrictions for their most secret and sensitive business information.1) Identify Trade Secrets
+In contrast to the legal rights granted to patent holders (which require an inventor to disclose to the public how an invention works), owners of trade secrets can lose certain legal rights and remedies if they fail to maintain adequate safeguards, protections, and confidentiality restrictions for their most secret and sensitive business information.

-Start by taking a hard look at your company's assets.
-Identify, protect and account for confidential and valuable information using administrative tools to their fullest extent.
-Startups should take an inventory of all of their assets, identify those assets that are worthy of being protected, and establish a valuation for them.
-Maintaining trade secrets is just as important as a start-up can lose trade secret assets if not properly protected.
+Start by taking a hard look at your company’s assets.
+Identify, protect, and account for confidential and valuable information using administrative tools to their fullest extent.
+Start-ups should take an inventory of all of their assets, identify those assets that are worthy of being protected, and establish a valuation for them.
+Maintaining trade secrets is just as important because a start-up can lose trade secret assets if they are not properly protected.